plus3it/watchmaker/docs/findings/el9.md

 It will be up to the system accreditor to know the site-specific implementation-requirements and validate accordingly

+# The operating system must use a separate file system for /tmp

+**Invalid Finding:**

+If the scan-target implements the `/tmp` filesystem as a (`tmpfs`) pseudofileystem, some scanners will fail to properly detect that the STIG-specified standalone mount has been configured.

+# Add nodev Option to /tmp

+**Invalid Finding:**

+If the scan-target implements the `/tmp` filesystem as a (`tmpfs`) pseudofileystem &ndash; or otherwise implements the `/tmp` filesystem's mount-options by way of a systemd options file &ndash; some scanners will fail to properly detect that the STIG-specified mount-options have been configured.

 # Add noexec Option to /tmp

+**Invalid Finding:**

+If the scan-target implements the `/tmp` filesystem as a (`tmpfs`) pseudofileystem &ndash; or otherwise implements the `/tmp` filesystem's mount-options by way of a systemd options file &ndash; some scanners will fail to properly detect that the STIG-specified mount-options have been configured.

+# Add nosuid Option to /tmp

 **Invalid Finding:**